+Strategic Alignment

-Item No. 5 Board of Governors - October 15, 202 1 Strategic Alignment Alignment with For the Public Good Sustain our people, our work, and the stewarding the resources we need to all. , , Alignment with Core Risk Area Area Please note below the specific institutional risk(s) this proposal i addressing. □ Enrolment Management □ Faculty and Staff x Funding and Resource Management □ IT Services, Software and Hardware □ Relationship with Stakeholders □ Reputation □ Research Enterprise □ Safety Logislative Compliance and ☐ Leadership and Change☐ Physical Infrastructure ☐ Student Success Legislative Compliance and jurisdiction APC Terms of Reference BFPC Terms of Reference
+Alignment with For the Public Good Sustain our people, our work, and the environment by attracting and stewarding the resources we need to deliver excellence to the benefit of all.
+Alignment with Core Risk Area Please note below the specific institutional risk(s) this proposal is addressing. ☐ Enrolment Management ☐ Relationship with Stakeholders ☐ Faculty and Staff ☐ Reputation x Funding and Resource Management ☐ Research Enterprise ☐ IT Services, Software and Hardware ☐ Safety ☐ Leadership and Change ☐ Student Success ☐ Physical Infrastructure Legislative Compliance and APC Terms of Reference jurisdiction BFPC Terms of Reference